 Review of Ting Coverage

-In the San Francisco Bay Area, New England, the Dallas Airport and Los Angeles (the only areas we’ve been since switching over) we can give a strong thumbs up on Ting coverage.
+In the San Francisco Bay Area, New England, Southern California and Tahoe (our most common locations since switching) we can give a strong thumbs up on Ting coverage.
 Here’s a link to their service map, so you can try your address and commute/workplace.